 This can all be a little (or a lot!) overwheliming.
 Feel free to contact us at ThinkCollegeTA@gmail.com if you need more information or help deciding on the best fit.

+The expectation of inclusive postsecondary education for students with intellectual disability was clearly identified in the Higher Education Opportunity Act (HEOA) of 2008 when it stated that students with intellectual disability must enroll in and/or participate in regular college courses with their non-disabled peers.
 The most inclusive programs offer students opportunities to take college courses from the course catalog, and they offer support to the students to participate in those classes.
 Students may participate in these classes as an audit student, or they may take them for credit.

 This is a really important question to ask when you’re looking at a program: How many of the college courses are actually available for the students to take?